xitop/edzed/docs/sblocks.rst

 **Dynamic updates**

-A :class:`edzed.TimeSpan` block can be reconfigured during a simulation by a ``'reconfig'`` event with event data containing a ``'span'`` item with exactly the same format, meaning and default value as the block's *span* argument.
+A :class:`TimeSpan` block can be reconfigured during a simulation by a ``'reconfig'`` event with event data containing a ``'span'`` item with exactly the same format, meaning and default value as the block's *span* argument.
 The *utc* value is fixed and cannot be changed.

-The *span* value (processed by :meth:`edzed.TimeSpan.parse`) forms the internal state.
+The *span* value (processed by :meth:`TimeSpan.parse`) forms the internal state.
 It can be retrieved with :meth:`TimeSpan.get_state`.

 Upon receipt of a ``'reconfig'`` event, the block discards the old settings